canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

 #### In-house Expertise

-Those considering using and developing open source "in-house" must ensure that they have the right level of expertise to manage it effectively.
+Those considering using and developing OSS "in-house" must ensure that they have the right level of expertise to manage it effectively.
 Staff are often traditionally trained in using proprietary software so the introduction of new open source solutions may require retraining.

 #### Supplier Availability